kadena-io/pact/docs/pact-reference.rst

 Import an existing MODULE into a namespace.
 Can only be issued at the top-level, or within a module declaration.
 MODULE can be a string, symbol or bare atom.
-With HASH, validate that the remote module’s hash matches HASH, failing if not.
+With HASH, validate that the imported module’s hash matches HASH, failing if not.
 Use `describe-module <#describe-module>`__ to query for the hash of a loaded module on the chain.